4ANDJ DST Lawsuits & Complaints — Claims for Recovery of Investment Losses

 2. High Fees and Commissions

-DST offerings commonly pay brokers commissions approaching 10% of the total investment.
-These high fees create significant conflicts of interest.
-According to the Form D, 4ANDJ DST paid more than 9% in commissions and fees.
+DST offerings frequently pay commissions approaching 10% of the total investment amount.
+These high commissions create potential conflicts of interest for financial advisors.
+According to the Form D filing, 4ANDJ DST reportedly paid more than 9% in commissions and fees.

 3. Potential Loss of Principal

-Underlying real estate assets may decline in value due to market conditions, vacancy, leverage, or poor management decisions.
+The value of the underlying real estate assets may decline due to market conditions, rising interest rates, vacancy rates, leverage, or poor property management, potentially resulting in investor losses.

 4. Limited Investor Control